wattdepot/wattdepot/docs/overview/domainmodel.md

 * add and delete normal users
 * add and delete administrator users
 * add and delete groups
+* add and delete measurement types
+* add and delete sensor models
 * login to the server as any user

 ## User